JalnGo/javascript-basics/README.md

-# Basic Javascript
+# Basic JavaScript

 ## Overview

-The goal of these sample scripts is to provide the student with a high level overview of foundational Javascript concepts.
-Mastery of Javascript is not the end goal of these examples.
+The goal of these sample scripts is to provide the student with a high level overview of foundational JavaScript concepts.
+Mastery of JavaScript is not the end goal of these examples.

 After reviewing these samples the student should have an awareness of:

-- how to run a Javascript file
+- how to run a JavaScript file
-- how to debug a Javascript file
+- how to debug a JavaScript file
 - commenting code
 - variables
 - "if" statements